-Put the inner pieces of the Mason jar lids into the outer parts of the Mason jar lids, and place face up on your work surface.
-Place the larger circle of dough in the lid, and press it up the sides.
+Place the larger circles of dough into the mini pie pans, muffin tin cavities or jar lids, and press up the sides.
 Fill the bottom crusts with apple mixture and top with very small pats of butter.
-Place the smaller circle of pie dough on top and pinch the crusts together.
+Place the smaller circles of pie dough on top and pinch the crusts together.
 Brush and seal with egg wash, dot with tiny pats of butter and sprinkle with sugar.

-Place the Mason jar lid pies on the parchment-lined sheet tray and bake until bubbly and golden, about 30 minutes.
+Place the pies on the parchment-lined sheet tray (skip if using mini pie pans or muffin tin) and bake until bubbly and golden, about 30 minutes.
 Allow the pies to cool before serving.